muratk5n/thirdwave/en/2020/07/h2-numbers.md

 An area 290 km x 290 km. of panels.
 SA Rub' al Khali desert is 650,000 km^2, 1/7th of that is needed approximately.

+Carbon

+A tree can absorb 25kg of CO2 per year.
+When burned that carbon is released into the air.

 References

 [1] https://en.wikipedia.org/wiki/Electrolysis_of_water